ArnoldYSYeung/interpretable-ml-showcase/README.md

 ##  Code

 Awesome, where's the code so I can copy this into my own ML algorithm?
-Unfortunately, the code for generating these images are part of a larger project which is not yet complete, so I can't release it yet.
+Unfortunately, the code for generating these images is part of a larger project which is not yet complete, so I can't release it yet.
 However, feel free to Google how to implement these explainers.
 There's plenty of resources out there!

 ##  Conclusion
 Different explainers can provide different types of explanations, which can provide different insights into the behaviour of an ML agent.
 However, many of these explanations currently still require some level of human interpretation and analysis to identify the root cause of a certain behaviours.